angular/angular/aio/content/guide/dependency-injection-providers.md

 The following example of non-tree-shakable providers in Angular configures a service provider for the injector of an NgModule.

-<code-example path="dependency-injection/src/app/tree-shaking/service-and-module.ts"  header="src/app/tree-shaking/service-and-modules.ts" linenums="false"> </code-example>
+<code-example path="dependency-injection/src/app/tree-shaking/service-and-module.ts"  header="src/app/tree-shaking/service-and-modules.ts"></code-example>

 You can then import this module into your application module to make the service available for injection in your app, as in the following example.

-<code-example path="dependency-injection/src/app/tree-shaking/app.module.ts"  header="src/app/tree-shaking/app.modules.ts" linenums="false"> </code-example>
+<code-example path="dependency-injection/src/app/tree-shaking/app.module.ts"  header="src/app/tree-shaking/app.modules.ts"></code-example>

 When `ngc` runs, it compiles `AppModule` into a module factory, which contains definitions for all the providers declared in all the modules it includes.
 At runtime, this factory becomes an injector that instantiates these services.